List of Home and Away characters introduced in 1990: Paul Jensen

 Paul Jensen, played by Craig Black, debuted on-screen during the episode 8 May 1990.
 Black previously played the role of Travis in one episode.
 Paul is seventeen years old when he first arrives in Summer Bay.
 He is the son of Michael and Lorraine Jensen (Elizabeth Chance) and the older brother of Mullet (Jaiman Paget Bayly).
 Paul is described as a "warm and articulated young man, slightly above average in academic ability."
 Paul is good friends with Steven Matheson (Adam Willits).
 Paul's father, Michael is a failed country and western musician.
 His failures caused the breakdown of his marriage with Lorraine.
 Paul is "blessed with a great musical talent far more than his father ever possessed".
 Lorraine becomes adamant that Paul will not pursue a career in music; despite his "obvious talent".
 Lorraine banned all musical instruments from being used in their home.
 Paul's talent is totally "self-taught" and by giving up his lunch breaks, he secretly practised on the school and surf club pianos.
+Paul's teacher Grant Mitchell (Craig McLachlan) recognises his talent.
+Grant defies Lorraine's wishes and stages a talent show to showcase Paul's musical skills.

-Grant Mitchell (Craig McLachlan) finds Paul playing the piano in secret on his lunch break.
+Grant finds Paul playing the piano in secret on his lunch break.
 Grant tells Paul that he is talented and told him to apply for a music scholarship in order to afford his own instrument.
 Paul refuses the offer and takes a job at Alf Stewart's (Ray Meagher) shop instead and buys a second hand one.
 Lorraine becomes annoyed with Paul for running up her electricity bills.
 Grant helps Paul train, but Lorraine finds out and tells him that he is wasting his life attempting to pursue a music career.
 Paul tells Grant to leave him alone, so Grant organises a school concert with the aim of showing everyone Paul's talent, but he refuses to take part.
 Paul makes friends with Emma Jackson (Dannii Minogue) and develops an attraction to her.
 Emma starts to feel the same, despite already dating Adam Cameron (Mat Stevenson).
 Emma listens to Paul playing the piano and compliments him.
 Paul cannot handle the praise and Emma realises that he wrote the piece for her.
 Emma asks him to play the song for her again and then kisses him.
 Emma tells Paul that she is still with Adam.